radius-project/docs/docs/content/guides/author-apps/kubernetes/howto-yaml-base-support/index.md

 [Radius containers]({{< ref "/guides/author-apps/containers/overview" >}}) represent a containerized workload within your Radius Application.
 You can define a Radius container and reference your Kubernetes YAML in order to deploy and manage it within Radius.

-In a file named "app.bicep" add a new Container resource, specifying:
+In a file named "app.bicep" add any missing parameter that isn't found in your manifest file in your new Container resource.
+This could range from anything like a new such as:

-- The container image
+- The container image path
 - The port(s) your container exposes
 - The contents of your Kubernetes YAML file

 {{< rad file="snippets/basemanifest.bicep" embed=true marker="//CONTAINER" >}}

+> Radius will override any values found in your Kubernetes manifest file if it finds a value for the same paramater in your `app.bicep` file otherwise it wil use the value and only fill in the gaps in your manifest.
+However if you define a parameter such as  image name in the different container like sidecar, container renderer will not override the image location.

 ### Step 3: Deploy your container